 $ sudo dmidecode -s processor-family $ sudo dmidecode --string processor-family

 For example, I just verified that my workstation is powered by a processor that belongs to the Intel Core i7 family.
 Try this yourself and verify whether you’re getting the expected result.

 19. Display Processor Model

-As we have already discussed, the processor family is a generalized group and doesn’t provide us the exact model number.
-Luckily, you can use dmidecode tool to find out the exact model of your processor.
+As we have already discussed, the processor family is a generalized group and doesn’t provide us with the exact model number.
+Luckily, you can use the dmidecode tool to find out the exact model of your processor.
 See the below example to learn how this works.

 $ sudo dmidecode -s processor-version $ sudo dmidecode --string processor-version